MohamedKiouaz/GeneticPicture/README.md

 # GeneticPicture
-Matlab code that create a list of rectangles that looks like an image using a genetic algorithm.
+This Matlab/Octave code creates a list of rectangles that looks like an image using a genetic algorithm.

 ![Example](/example.png?raw=true "Example")